 Pacific Beach in San Diego is a young beach town with the attraction of the surf and sand by day and the lure of bars and restaurants by night.
-Located south of La Jolla and north of Mission Beach, this San Diego beach has a popular nightlife scene from dancing to drinking craft beers, which attracts a college-aged and young professionals crowd.
-San Diego Pacific Beach hosts a variety of different kinds of clubs and bars from the hip and trendy JRDN Lounge and Raw Bar to the low-key dive bar atmosphere found at Cass Street Bar and Grill.
+Located south of La Jolla and north of Mission Beach, “PB” has a hopping nightlife scene that features live music, dancing, happy hours galore, craft beers, and lots of casual dining options that are easy on the wallet and casual in every way.
+You’ll find everything from the hip and trendy JRDN Lounge and Raw Bar to the low-key dive bar atmosphere at Cass Street Bar and Grill and everything in between.
+Pacific Beach has some of the finest seafood and a great mix of pub fare, taco stands, and Mexican and Asian choices for hungry visitors.

-- Public Restrooms and Showers: Restrooms and showers available to the public are located at the lifeguard station at Grand Avenue and between the boardwalk and Mission Boulevard.
+Public restrooms and showers available to the public are located at the lifeguard station at Grand Avenue and between the boardwalk and Mission Boulevard.